cogentcore/core/docs/content/advanced/styling.md

 ## States and abilities

-The [[styles/states]] and [[styles/abilities]] flags provide a major source of input for the styling of a widget.
+The [[doc:styles/states]] and [[doc:styles/abilities]] flags provide a major source of input for the styling of a widget.
 For example, if a widget has the `abilities.Hoverable` flag set, then when a user hovers the mouse over that widget, it will get the `states.Hovered` flag set, which can then be used to style the widget appropriately.

-For example, here's the relevant code for the [[core.Button]]:
+For example, here's the relevant code for the [[doc:core.Button]]:

 ```go
 bt.Styler(func(s *styles.Style) {